nawabahmadreshi/documentation/recipes/branch_universal_links.md

 When the entry point is `application:openURL:sourceApplication:annotation:`

-1. Take users to the correct place in your app by harnessing the url passed as a parameter.
+1. Take users to the correct place in your app by harnessing the url passed in as a parameter.

-2. When Branch has finished initialization, in `application:didFinishLaunchingWithOptions:launchOptions:`, ensure that the user does not get deeplinked 2x for non-Universal Links by harnessing **self.branchUniversalLink**.
+2. When Branch has finished initialization, in `application:didFinishLaunchingWithOptions:launchOptions:`, ensure that the user does not get deeplinked 2x for non-Universal Links by harnessing the value of **self.branchUniversalLink**.

 Here is the best way to accomplish this: